-Step 10 - Grouting Techniques
+Step 11 - Grouting Techniques

 The grout joint style and color can drastically change the overall look of a project.
-Joints can vary in depth, color and texture, so there are several different grouting techniques to choose from when designing a project.
+Joints can vary in depth, color and texture, so there are several different grouting techniques to choose from when designing your space.
 The grout joint style and color should be agreed upon and approved before the installation begins.
-Visit https://www.coronado.com/GroutingOptions to view different grouting styles.

-Step 11 - Cleaning
+Step 12 - Cleaning

-If excess mortar drops or smears on to the face of the stone during application, it's best to remove the excess mortar and wipe the hazy area with a clean sponge as soon as possible.
+If excess mortar drops or smears on to the face of the thin brick during application, it's best to remove the excess mortar and wipe the hazy area with a clean sponge as soon as possible.
 Be sure to clean or rotate the sponge during use, doing so will keep the transfer of mortar haze to other areas to a minimum.
-To remove dust and debris off the face of the stone veneer, use a dry whisk broom and lightly brush the surface.
-The stone veneer can also be cleaned with water and a soft bristle brush.
+To remove dust and debris off the face of the thin brick, use a dry whisk broom and lightly brush the surface.
+The thin brick can also be cleaned with water and a soft bristle brush.
 Do not use chemical or acid washes, pressure washers, wire brushes or any other harsh methods of cleaning.

-Step 12 - Water Repellents and Enhancers
+Step 13 - Water Repellents and Enhancers

-Some customers like to utilize water repellents to help protect their stone against dirt build up, splashing water, sprinklers and de-icing materials.
+Some customers like to utilize water repellents to help protect their thin brick against dirt build up, splashing water, sprinklers and de-icing materials.
 Only breathable, penetrating water-based silane water repellents should be used.
 The water repellent should be applied from the bottom-up following the manufacturer's specifications during all applications.
-Water repellents are not required but will help protect the stone against harsh weather.
-Some water repellents may darken or alter the appearance of a stone after being applied.
-There are also enhancers on the market that can help intensify the colors of your stone if needed.
-It is recommended that a test of all water repellents and enhancers be done in an inconspicuous area or on spare stones before applying it to your entire project.
+Water repellents are not required but will help protect the installation against harsh weather.
+Some water repellents may darken or alter the appearance of the thin brick after being applied.
+There are also enhancers on the market that can help intensify the colors of your thin brick if needed.
+It is recommended that a test of all water repellents and enhancers be done in an inconspicuous area or on spare bricks before applying it to your entire project.
 Remember to protect surrounding areas from overspray.